jaols/PSJumpStart/ReadMe.md

 Because we want to choose how output (messages, verbose and errors) are handled for each site and/or environment without rewriting the scripts.
 Log to windows eventlog, a log file or only to `StdOut`?

 Because we want to be able to set default parameters depending on user, domain or script but be able to override these default parameters by using script arguments.

+Because we would like to have local PS functions to expand/replace the PSJumpStart base features without risking override by PSJumpStart updates.

 Because we want to choose the depth of the PowerShell rabbit hole.
 Entry level to deep-sea diving.